GoogleChrome/web.dev/src/site/content/en/blog/nfc/index.md

 defined in [Controlling Access to Powerful Web Platform Features][powerful-apis], including user control, transparency, and ergonomics.

-As NFC expands the domain of information potentially available to malicious websites, the availability of NFC has been restricted to maximize users' awareness and control over NFC use.
+Because NFC expands the domain of information potentially available to malicious websites, the availability of NFC is restricted to maximize users' awareness and control over NFC use.

 <figure class="w-figure">
   <img src="./nfc-prompt.png" alt="Screenshot of a Web NFC prompt on a website">